cmugpi/cmugpi.github.io/topics/puzzle-packs/index.md

 group: topic
 description: >
   A topic that's not really a topic.
-Here you can find all the PuzzlePacks, their due dates, and links to other topics that will be helpfult
+Here you can find all the PuzzlePacks, their due dates, and links to other topics that will be helpful.
 # How sub-pages will be linked to this page
 topic: puzzle-packs
 # Relative ordering of topics